Facebook Twitter Instagram

 Most people wash their sheets at least once a week, including their pillowcases.
 As the laundry list for the week gets longer, have you added pillows to the mix?

-A good timetable for your pillow-washes would be about every 4-6 months or 2-3 times per year.
+A good pillow-wash timetable is every 4 to 6 months or 2 to 3 times yearly.
 As you sleep, your body releases sweat, hair, dead skin cells, and drool.
-A buildup of all these factors creates a breeding ground of unhealthy bacteria and bed guests you weren’t expecting.
+A buildup of these factors creates a breeding ground of unhealthy bacteria and uninvited bed guests.

 Photo Source: Shutterstock